SpectoLabs/hoverfly/docs/pages/keyconcepts/templates.rst

     http://example.com/api/v3/endpoint
     http://example.com/api/v4/endpoint

-We may want to return the same response for all these URLs.
 This is done using templates.
-Templates use globbing, i.e they enable you to replace parts of a URL with a ``*``.
-So in this case, if we'd want to match all versions of the endpoint, we could have a templated URL looking like so:
+Templates use globbing: i.e they allow you to replace parts of a URL with a ``*``.
+In this case, if we want to match all versions of the endpoint, we could specify a URL like this:

 ::